rohanharikr/RaviKumarPillai/_drafts/2020-06-23-looking-beyond-the-us-elections-2020-an-indian-perspective.md

 In dealing with US Administration post the upcoming elections, India has to do the homework right, pitch the strategy with firmness and play to win.

-_*The author is author, consultant, coach and mentor and can be contacted at ravikumarpillai9@gmail.com_
+_*The author is consultant, coach and mentor and can be contacted at ravikumarpillai9@gmail.com_